 - Have a budget and know what you can spend.
 Keep a daily expense account the first couple of weeks to be able to plan a budget for your entire stay.

 - Factor in international fees for credit card and debit card transactions (check with your credit card company or bank for specific information on charges).
 International travel credit cards carry no transaction fees.

 - Keep an eye on the exchange rate.
 Try not to think in terms of dollars, although when you first arrive, it is expected.
 Never exchange money outside of official banks or exchange offices.
 You can check exchange rates and currency conversions at XE Currency Converter.

 - You will probably spend more money on arrival than at any other point.
 Be prepared.
 You are still unfamiliar with where to find the best bargains and with the exchange rate.

 - Know that some businesses may not accept debit/credit cards, ‘swipe’ credit cards, or credit cards without a PIN number.

-- Be alert for special rates and discounts wherever you go, and know what is available in terms of youth or student discounts with your college/university ID, or consider purchasing an International Student Identity Card (ISIC).
+- Look out for special rates and discounts wherever you go, and familiarize yourself with what is available in terms of youth or student discounts with your college/university ID, or consider purchasing an International Student Identity Card (ISIC).

 - When you travel, consider staying in youth or student hostels.
 Unlike hotels, which cater to tourists and business travelers, hostels are inexpensive, usually dorm-style hotels for young people found in many countries of the world.